 COP26 could have momentous and wide-ranging consequences.
 The level of ambition, what targets are set and the momentum that follows from this conference will determine policy development, investment and cooperation among nations in their bid to tackle climate change.
 This, in turn, will influence the operating environment for companies and the potential for investment opportunities, returns and risk.

 But the COP process is complex and fraught with challenges.
 Its progress since its inception in 1994 hasn’t followed a straight path: good COPs have been followed by bad ones.
 We aim to cut through some of the policy smog clouding the UNFCCC and COPs to understand how effective COP26 is likely to be in galvanising efforts to reach net zero.

 The COP process has sometimes moved slowly and shakily.
 But we must appreciate the sheer scale of the problems it is addressing, as well as their complexity.
 Climate science involves an inherently demanding and changeable system.
 Specific, concrete outcomes are difficult to predict.

 We also need to recognise the competing short- and long-term interests of the negotiating partners.
 To stop the worst of climate change, those at an earlier stage of development need to change course.
 In addition, the poorest countries tend to be more vulnerable to the impacts of climate change than their richer counterparts, which are less geographically exposed or can afford to mitigate or adapt to these impacts.
-It is crucial that this ‘unfairness’ is addressed and that large, influential countries fund climate change solutions in the developing world, but a number pf prominent world leaders are absent in Glasgow.
+It is crucial that this ‘unfairness’ is addressed and that large, influential countries fund climate change solutions in the developing world.